 On a crisp November weekend, members of Moraga and Orinda Rotary clubs, supported by Boy Scout Troop 246 and St. Mary's Rotaractors, began the disassembly and palletizing project using jack hammers, saws and hand tools.
 Part of the project was disposing of the heavy mat material around the structure.

 The disassembly activity was also the Eagle Scout project of Odyssey of the Mind team member Colton Jang, who drew the reassembly drawings in Spanish, numbered and photographed all the pieces, and directed his troop members.

 By mid-afternoon, all the equipment had been removed, palletized and banded.
 Rotary leader Gary Irwin had previously communicated with Rolando Chavez from the Rotary Club of Montemorelos, Mexico, whose club had just built a neighborhood park but had no funds for a playground.
 Moraga Rotary funded shipping the equipment, and the Montemorelos Rotary Club received and refurbish the Moraga Commons equipment, and installed it as a gift to their community.

-A tremendous team effort for an international community service project, benefitting the children of Moraga and Montemorelos, Mexico.
+A tremendous team effort for an international community service project, benefiting the children of Moraga and Montemorelos, Mexico.